yosephdev/caculator-app/README.md

 Thanks for checking out this project.

-A calculator project built with React.
+A calculator app built with React.

 ![Calculator app Screenshot](https://)

-## Welcome! 👋

 ## Features